 In 2008, a new door started to open when, on invitation of the Saranaloka Foundation, Aloka Vihara was established in San Francisco.
 After meeting Western bhikkhunis (fully ordained Buddhist nuns) for the first time in California, Ayya Santacitta decided to leave the Ajahn Chah lineage in order to take full ordination in 2011.

-Lately the books and teachings on Early Buddhism by Analayo Bhikkhu have been a source of clarification for Ayya Santacitta's practice, supporting a return to the simplicity of the essence of the Buddha's original instructions.
+Over the years, the books and teachings on Early Buddhism by Analayo Bhikkhu have been a source of clarification for Ayya Santacitta's practice, supporting a return to the simplicity of the essence of the Buddha's original instructions.